If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 The practice of harvesting and storing leafcutter bee cocoons during spring is an important one since it helps raise a healthy bee population.
 Additionally, it makes it possible to find out the population count of the bees.

 Any artificial bee house should be kept clean at all times and that responsibility is bestowed upon the keeper.
-Taking time to harvest the leafcutter bee cocoons not only ensure the health of the current bees but also the future generation bees.
+Taking time to harvest the leafcutter bee cocoons not only ensures the health of the current bees but also the future generation bees.
 Remember, leafcutter bees are able to give birth to their second generation of bees.

 The ideal time for harvesting leafcutter bee cocoons is during early spring when native flowers begin to bloom.
 The cocoons should be given time to develop and later for the adult bees to emerge.